Safaricom Telecommunications Ethiopia

 Safaricom Telecommunications Ethiopia P.L.C.
-(STE), previously known as Global Partnership for Ethiopia BV (GPE), is a subsidiary of the Kenyan mobile operator Safaricom in Ethiopia, licensed with fee of US$850 million on 9 July 2021.
+(STE), previously known as Global Partnership for Ethiopia BV (GPE), is a subsidiary of the Kenyan mobile operator Safaricom in Ethiopia, licensed with a fee of US$850 million on 9 July 2021.
 This fee made it the single largest foreign direct investment into Ethiopia.
-The firm roll out telephony services from 2022.
+The firm rolled out telephony services from 2022.

 History

 Safaricom Telecommunications Ethiopia (STE) was licensed on 9 July 2021 with the aim of liberalizing Ethiopian telecom market.
 The company sought operating within nine months since its formation but was disrupted by local socio-economic and security factors.
 STE considered to be a major competitor of Ethio Telecom, who monopolizes the country's telecommunication system in local market and began planning investment $8 billion in the next ten years.
 In October 2022, the International Finance Corporation (IFC) sought to negotiate with STE with $160 million dollar in its capital expenditure to provide basic quality of the telecom services.

 In February 2022, STE completed the assembly of a Tier III, prefabricated data centre, that was manufactured in China.
 The data centre, which cost US$100 million, will be used to route voice, internet and network communications on the STE network and to store data.
 The data center is reported to be the size of a "shipping container".

 In April 2022, STE agreed in principle with Ethio Telecom for the latter to provide STE access to "cell sites, masts and other active elements such as network roaming".

 In November 2024, Wim Vanhelleputte went to the members of the parliamentary committee for Democracy Affairs to ask for the ability for customers to use both Ethio telecom and their network without being charged extra.